caspark/ansible-factorio/README.md

-    sudo service factorio start   # loads the most recently modified save into your server sudo service factorio screen  # view server logs using Screen (press "Ctrl+a, d" to leave Screen) sudo service factorio stop    # should save the game and quit (but make a client-side save just in case)
+    sudo service factorio start   # loads the most recently modified save into your server sudo service factorio screen  # view server logs using Screen (press "Ctrl+a, d" to leave Screen) sudo service factorio stop    # should save the game and quit (but make a client-side save just in case) sudo service factorio update  # updates factorio server to latest version using factorio-updater

-See https://github.com/Bisa/factorio-init for more info on the init script.
+* See https://github.com/Bisa/factorio-init for more info on the init script
+* See https://github.com/narc0tiq/factorio-updater for more info on the factorio update command

 # Troubleshooting